miriezrubelsky/greenproject/README.md

 Logs information about each processing run to a PostgreSQL database using DBHandler.
 Logs include start and end times, total data size, and run duration.

+# <sub>Mail Interaction:</sub>

+MailHandler is a utility class for sending emails via SMTP, providing an easy interface for email communication with configurable server and authentication details.

 # <sub>ES Logging:</sub>